TOTAL HIP REPLACEMENT

 - Rheumatoid arthritis is an autoimmune disease in which the synovial membrane becomes inflamed, produces too much synovial fluid, and damages the articular cartilage, leading to pain and stiffness.

 - Traumatic arthritis can follow a serious hip injury or fracture.
 A hip fracture can cause a condition known as osteonecrosis.
 The articular cartilage becomes damaged and, over time, causes hip pain and stiffness.

 Is Hip Replacement Surgery for You?

-Whether to have hip replacement surgery should be a cooperative decision made by you, your family, your primary care doctor, and your orthopaedic surgeon.
-The process of making this decision typically begins with a referral by your doctor to an orthopaedic surgeon for an initial evaluation.
+Whether to have hip replacement surgery should be a cooperative decision made by you, your family, your primary care doctor, and your orthopedic surgeon.
+The process of making this decision typically begins with a referral by your doctor to an orthopedic surgeon for an initial evaluation.

 You may benefit from hip replacement surgery if:

 - Hip pain limits your everyday activities such as walking or bending.

 - Hip pain continues while resting, either day or night.

 - Stiffness in a hip limits your ability to move or lift your leg.

 - You have little pain relief from anti-inflammatory drugs or glucosamine sulfate.